-Royal Society of Chemistry partnership with GSK – one year in
+Royal Society of Chemistry partnership with GSK – two years in

-Set up by the Royal Society of Chemistry in 2008, the Pan Africa Chemistry Network (PACN) aims to create a self-sustaining science base in Africa, to solve local challenges and contribute to global knowledge in the chemical sciences.
+The Pan Africa Chemistry Network (PACN) works to support the creation of a self-sustaining science base in Africa, to solve local challenges and contribute to global knowledge in the chemical sciences.

-In 2015, we launched a five-year partnership with GlaxoSmithKline (GSK) to train over 400 African scientists in key analytical chemistry techniques.
+In 2015, we launched a five-year partnership with GSK to train over 400 African scientists in key analytical chemistry techniques by 2020.

-Volunteers from GSK are sharing their technical expertise as trainers and advisers on the programme at hubs in Ethiopia, Ghana, Kenya and Nigeria.
+Volunteers from GSK are sharing their technical expertise as trainers and advisers on the programme, which is based at the PACN hubs in Ethiopia, Ghana, Kenya and Nigeria.

-Sixty-seven chemists from around Africa attended these courses.
-They are now applying their expertise to research that includes exploring the anti-malarial properties of plants, screening drinking water for contaminants and identifying counterfeit medicine.
+With their new skills, previous course delegates say they are better able to troubleshoot the equipment at their universities, and are applying their expertise to research that includes exploring the anti-malarial properties of plants, screening drinking water for contaminants and identifying counterfeit medicine.

 What are we doing next?

-The partnership will carry on supporting our ten Local Trainers.
+The partnership will carry on supporting our 11 local trainers.
 They will run the programme in the long term, helping to build a sustainable community of analytical chemists in Africa and create a lasting legacy.

 Get involved with the PACN